A path model for MV polytopes in type A_n: Introduction

 \subsection{Crystals and perfect bases}

-Given a simply-laced simple algebraic group $G$ over $\mathbb{C}$, the set of irreducible representations of $G$ is parameterized by the dominant weights of the root system associated with $G$.
-Any such irreducible module $L(\lambda)$ can be embedded into $\CN$, the coordinate ring of the unipotent group $N$ by an $N$-equivariant map $\psi _{\lambda}$ (see \cite{MVHD}).
+Given a simply-laced simple algebraic group $G$ over $\mathbb{C}$, the set of irreducible representations of $G$ is parametrized by the dominant weights of the root system associated with $G$.
+Any such irreducible module $L(\lambda)$ can be embedded into $\CN$, the coordinate ring of the unipotent radical $N$ by an $N$-equivariant map $\psi _{\lambda}$ (see \cite{MVHD}).

 A $G$-crystal $B$ is a combinatorial model encoding a representation of $G$ through crystal operators and the weight function.
 A ($G$-)bicrystal is a set with two ($G$-)crystal structures sharing the same weight function.